alexkof/pdeploy/README.md

 - View logs in real-time
 - Monitor Docker containers (for web apps with Traefik)
 - Manage server updates

+If you haven't installed Cockpit yet, run `./cockpit-init.sh` to set it up.

 ### Command Line Management